ESiWACE/esdm/README.md

 ### Grid Based Reading

-Reading an entire dataset as a single chunk is generally a really bad idea.
-Datasets, especially those generated by earth system models, may be huge, many times larger than the available main memory.
-Reading a dataset in the form of reader defined chunks is possible with `esdm_read()`, but not necessarily efficient.
+Reading an entire dataset as a single chunk is generally a terrible idea.
+Data sets, especially those generated by earth system models, can be massive, many times larger than the available main memory.
+Reading a dataset in the form of reader-defined chunks is possible with `esdm_read()`, but not necessarily efficient.
 The chunks on disk may not match those which are used to read, requiring `esdm_read()` to

 -   read multiple chunks from disk and stitch them together,

--   and to read more data from disk than is actually required.
+-   and to read more data from disk than is required.

 If the dataset has been written using a grid, this grid can be recovered to inform the reading process of the actual data layout on disk: